Tamar McLeod Sinclair is a Māori (Ngāi Tahu) artist from New Zealand, with roots from Polynesia and Europe.

-As a vocalist, pianist and artist, she has been reviewed as “strong and flexible… romantic and effectively mysterious” and has been placed amongst “the young lions of jazz” (by Graham Reid of Elsewhere).
+As a vocalist, pianist and artist, Tamar has been reviewed as “strong and flexible... romantic and effectively mysterious” and has her place amongst the “young lions of jazz” (from Graham Reid of Elsewhere).

 Tamar set out alone from New Zealand shores in 2005, with a one-way ticket, to learn from other cultures and to share her music on an international level.

-Other international performance highlights have included singing at Berkley Art Museum Pacific Film Archive in San Francisco (2019), Ronnie Scott’s in London (2017) and El Teatro de San Remo as part of the Bianca d’Aponte Festival (2016) in Italy.
+Other international performance highlights have included singing at Sala Clamores, Madrid (2019); Casa Arabe and the officials of the Arabian Embassies of Spain, Madrid (2019); Berkley Art Museum Pacific Film Archive in San Francisco (2019), Ronnie Scott’s in London (2017) and El Teatro de San Remo as part of the Bianca d’Aponte Festival (2016) in Italy.

 “Hypnotic” is the word most frequently used to describe the voice of Tamar.
-Her music is a combination of world music, jazz, rock, pop, r’n’b, funk, electronic, classical and experimental music.
-She likes to calls it: WORLD SOUL MUSIC.
+Her music is a rich combination of world music, jazz, rock, pop, r’n’b, funk, electronic, classical and experimental music.
+She likes to call it: WORLD SOUL MUSIC.